Linear prediction of point process times and marks: Introduction

 In this expression, the first term does not depend on $\widehat{N}$, and the third term vanishes due to the definition \eqref{eq:compensator_def} of the compensator.
 Indeed,

 where the second equality follows from $\mathcal{H}_s$-predictability of $\widehat{N}$ and $\Lambda$.
 It suffices therefore to minimise the second term of \eqref{eq:threeterms}, which implies that the target of prediction is ultimately the compensator $\Lambda$.
-This is intuitive and appealing as we no longer need to predict the remainder $N - \Lambda$, which is the innovations martingale.
+This is intuitive and appealing as we do not predict the remainder $\varepsilon_N = N - \Lambda$, which is the innovations martingale.